Why set up a New Zealand Trust?

 Questions About Setting Up A New Zealand Trust?

-Our New Zealand expert, Mike Reddy, is a New Zealand accountant and NZ-registered tax agent based in Sydney.
+Your session will be booked with our New Zealand expert, Mike Reddy.
+He a New Zealand accountant and NZ-registered tax agent based in Sydney.

 Having worked with many Australian tax residents and assisting them to create the New Zealand structure best suited for their circumstances, he can advise you on the best course of action.
 With regard to New Zealand trusts, he can prepare trust deeds, required resolutions, complete all New Zealand tax registrations and compliance documents and disclosures.